| Troops

 Commander Major General Chula Seneviratne with Major

+General Sarath Fonseka, a veteran in ground battles.
 Fonseka, wounded in action a number of times had been

 also considered for the post of the OOC previously.